jimdavis1/Subtree-Analysis/README.md

 # Subtree Analysis
-This readme will describe the subtree analysis that was performed in *Predicting antimicrobial resistance using conserved genes* by Nguyen et al.  It is intended to aid in the clarity and reproducibility of the analysis.
+This readme will describe the subtrees were built in *Predicting antimicrobial resistance using conserved genes* by Nguyen et al.  It is intended to aid in the clarity and reproducibility of the analysis.

+In the analysis, we normalized genomes based on their distribution of susceptible and resistant genomes within a given subtree and by the total subtree size.
+Subtrees are defined at varying tree distances, which will be explained in further detail below.

 We will start by downloading this repo.